Faster quantum and classical SDP approximations for quadratic binary optimization: Technical details and proofs

-where $\alpha$ is the true optimal value of the original SDP \eqref{eq:maxqpsdp1}.
-Moreover, it is possible to construct a feasible point of~\eqref{eq:maxqpsdp1} whose value satisfies~\eqref{equ:promisevalue} from the approximate solution in time $\cO(n^2)$. \end{prop} \begin{proof} Let $\rho$ be a solution to the relaxed \textsc{MaxQP SDP}~\eqref{equ:maxqpsdp} with relaxation parameter $\epsilon^4$.
-We will now construct an exactly feasible point $\rho^\sharp$ of the \textsc{MaxQP SDP}~\eqref{equ:maxqpsdp}.
+Moreover, it is possible to construct $\rho^{\sharp}$ in time $\cO(n^2)$ given the entries of $\rho$. \end{prop} \begin{proof} Let $\rho$ be a solution to the relaxed \textsc{MaxQP SDP}~\eqref{equ:maxqpsdp} with relaxation parameter $\epsilon^4$.
+We will now construct $\rho^\sharp$ such that $n\rho^\sharp$ is an exactly feasible point of the \textsc{MaxQP SDP}~\eqref{equ:maxqpsdp}.
 These modifications are mild enough to ensure that the associated SDP value will only change by $\cO(\epsilon n\|A\|)$.
 We proceed in two steps: (i) $\rho \mapsto \rho'$: Identify diagonal entries that substantially deviate from $1/n$ in the sense that $| \langle i| \rho| i \rangle - 1/n| >\epsilon^2/n$.
 Subsequently, replace $\rho_{ii}$ by $1/n$ and set all entries in the $i$-th row and $i$-th column to zero.
 This ensures that $\rho'$ remains positive semidefinite. (ii) $\rho' \to R$: Replace all remaining diagonal entries by $1/n$.
 This may thwart positive semidefiniteness, but the following convex combination restores this feature:

 By construction, this matrix is both psd and obeys $\langle i| \rho^\sharp |i \rangle=1/n$ for all $i \in \left[n\right]$.
 In words: it is a feasible point of the renormalized \textsc{MaxQP SDP} \eqref{equ:maxqpsdp}.